Experienced San Francisco Uber & Lyft Accident Attorney Ready To Serve You

-All Marin County personal injury claims are governed by California’s statute of limitations (Cal.
+All California personal injury claims are governed by California’s statute of limitations (Cal.
 Code Civ.
 Pro § 335.1).
-In Uber and Lyft accident cases, victims have two years from the date of their crash to initiate a lawsuit.
+In Uber and Lyft accident cases, victims have two years from the date of their crash to file a lawsuit.
 After the deadline expires, a claim will likely be prohibited as a matter of state law.
 In other words, your lawsuit will be automatically dismissed.

 What Damages are Available to Uber/Lyft Accident Victims?

-At Wakeford Gelini, our top-rated Bay Area Uber accident lawyer has extensive experience handling personal injury claims involving ridesharing vehicles, including Uber and Lyft.
-If you or a family member was hurt in an Uber accident or Lyft accident in Northern California, we can help.
+Our top-rated Bay Area rideshare accident lawyers have extensive experience handling personal injury claims involving ridesharing vehicles, including Uber and Lyft.
+The Bay Area Uber accident attorney at Wakeford Law Firm is ready to help.

-To get a free, fully confidential review of your ridesharing accident claim, contact our legal team by calling (415) 578-3510 or reaching us to us through our website.
-With an office in Corte Madera, we represent car accident victims throughout Marin County, including in Belvedere, San Anselmo, San, Rafael, Sausalito, and Tiburon.
+To get a free, fully confidential review of your ridesharing accident claim, contact our San Francisco Uber accident law firm by calling (415) 569-7495 or reaching out to us through our website.
+We also handle clients with other types of personal injury cases, including:

 - Trucking accidents,